The best way to exchange currency to purchase your Madrid property

 Currency brokers offer rates that are better than banks, but higher than online brokers.
 The advantage of using a broker to exchange currency is you can pick up the phone and call someone to help you make the trade.
 They can give you advice, help you find the best way to purchase the currency (spot vs. futures market) or even keep track of the exchange rate and buy when the rate is most favorable to you.

-Our preferred currency partner is a full service broker.
+For most of our clients, we recommend buying currency on the spot market through our preferred currency partner, which is a full service broker.
+Why?
+Because it is the easiest and least time consuming way to purchase currency.
 They are based in London and hold accounts with Barclays in multiple currencies.
 They have a significant presence in Spain.
 They have a branch in Valencia and hold euro denominated bank accounts in Spain.

 How the trades work